 Months of entry

 Teaching is by a mixture of lectures and smaller, student-led, seminar or tutorial groups.
 The dissertation is pursued by independent research with individual supervision.
-Students attending the programme are drawn from a broad range of countries, and their previous academic or professional experiences enrich the programme
+Students attending the course are drawn from a broad range of countries, and their previous academic or professional experiences enrich the course.

 The School is host to the Durham European Law Institute, and you are encouraged to participate in its many activities.
 The Library, which includes a European Documentation Centre, has extensive holdings of European materials.